jugzster/programming-notes/README.md

   }
 }, 100);
 ```
+Be careful when using using arrow functions.
+They are convenient to write, but as the cost of readability.

 - Don't use "this"-aware functions due to confusions in "this".
 You should not be using "this" in Functional Programming because "this" is an implicit input for your function.
 In FP, prefer explicit inputs and outputs.